Data-Time Tradeoffs for Optimal k-Thresholding Algorithms in Compressed Sensing: Theoretical Guarantees

-\begin{theorem} Let the signal model be defined as in Theorem \ref{Thm_ROT}.
+Next, we give the convergence analysis for ROTP algorithms. \begin{theorem} Let the signal model be defined as in Theorem \ref{Thm_ROT}.
 Let $\eta $ be the step size in the algorithm ROTP satisfying $\eta m\le 1$.
 Then if the number of measurements $m$ is large enough such that $\max\{r_1,r_2\}<1$, for any sequence $\left\{ \vx^p\right\}$ generated by ROTP, one has

 with probability $1-c\exp(-\gamma^2(\mathbb{D}_{2k}))$, where

 Let $m$ be suitably large such that $\rho_2< 1$.
 Then $\left\{ \vx^p\right\}$ can approximate $\vx^\star$ with the error